rortms/jupy-launch/README.md

 The minibuffer will prompt you to enter the directory you want to work from, then the python environment you want to work in.
 Then,

 ```
-M-x ein-get-psswd-and-login
+M-x ein:notebooklist-login
 ```

-Will log you in and open the EIN directory menu.
+will log you in and open the EIN directory menu.
 Hope its helpful!